Dissecting Articles of Association

 A shareholder’s agreement is a contract regulating the relationship between the shareholders and the Company.
 It provides the roles and responsibilities of Company Officers, voting procedures, capital contribution, payment of dividends, Director’s compensation, buying or selling company shares, appointment of Company officers, rights of minority shareholders and dispute resolution procedures.
 The main purpose is to protect the shareholders’ investment in the company, and to govern the running of the company.

 The shareholder’s agreement is a private document and unlike the articles of association, is not lodged at the Company Registrar and can be stored confidentially, as it may contain sensitive commercial details.
+Learn more on shareholder's agreement.

 Articles of Association vs. Memorandum of Association